-This year's festival will be bigger, better, and OUTSIDE!
-We are thrilled to be moving our popular film festival to an outdoor venue.
+This year's festival will be bigger, better, and even MORE FUN!
+We are thrilled to once again host our popular film festival at a beautiful outdoor venue on the campus of the Ventura County Credit Union.
 Bring your low-back chairs and blankets, and prepare for a night to remember!

-With two bands, food trucks, outdoor games, and more, this year's festival will be one night of fun for the whole community to enjoy.
-All proceeds from this event will help support the mission of Ventura Land Trust.
+With live music, food trucks, outdoor games, and more, this year's festival will be one night of fun for the whole community to enjoy.
+Proceeds from this event support the projects and programs of Ventura Land Trust.